Last revised on: September 8, 2020

 Due to the global nature of the Internet, this Site may be accessed by users in countries other than the United States.
 We make no warranties that materials on this website are appropriate or available for use in such locations.
 If it is illegal or prohibited in your country of origin to access or use this Site, then you should not do so.
 Those who choose to access this Site outside the United States do so on their own initiative and are responsible for compliance with all local laws and regulations.

-TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAWS, IN NO EVENT, INCLUDING, BUT NOT LIMITED TO, NEGLIGENCE, SHALL WE, OR ANY OF OUR DIRECTORS, OFFICERS, EMPLOYEES, AGENTS, OR CONTENT OR SERVICE PROVIDERS (COLLECTIVELY, THE “PROTECTED ENTITIES”) BE LIABLE FOR ANY DIRECT, INDIRECT, SPECIAL, INCIDENTAL, CONSEQUENTIAL, EXEMPLARY OR PUNITIVE DAMAGES ARISING FROM, OR DIRECTLY OR INDIRECTLY RELATED TO: (1) THE USE OR INABILITY TO USE THE SITE; (2) THE COST OF PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES RESULTING FROM ANY GOODS, DATA, INFORMATION OR SERVICES PURCHASED OR OBTAINED OR MESSAGES RECEIVED FOR TRANSACTIONS ENTERED INTO THROUGH THE SITE; (3) UNAUTHORIZED ACCESS TO OR ALTERATION OF YOUR TRANSMISSIONS OR DATA; (4) STATEMENTS OR CONDUCT OF ANY THIRD PARTY ON THE SITE; OR (5) ANY OTHER MATTER RELATED TO THE SITE, WHETHER BASED ON WARRANTY, COPYRIGHT, CONTRACT, TORT (INCLUDING NEGLIGENCE), PRODUCT LIABILITY OR ANY OTHER LEGAL THEORY, EVEN IF SUCH PROTECTED ENTITY HAS BEEN SPECIFICALLY ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAWS, IN NO EVENT, INCLUDING, BUT NOT LIMITED TO, NEGLIGENCE, SHALL WE, OR ANY OF OUR DIRECTORS, OFFICERS, EMPLOYEES, AGENTS, OR CONTENT OR SERVICE PROVIDERS (COLLECTIVELY, THE “PROTECTED ENTITIES”) BE LIABLE FOR ANY DIRECT, INDIRECT, SPECIAL, INCIDENTAL, CONSEQUENTIAL, EXEMPLARY OR PUNITIVE DAMAGES ARISING FROM, OR DIRECTLY OR INDIRECTLY RELATED TO: (1) THE USE OR INABILITY TO USE THE SITE, MATERIALS OR SERVICES; (2) THE COST OF PROCUREMENT OF SUBSTITUTE MATERIALS, GOODS OR SERVICES RESULTING FROM ANY GOODS, DATA, INFORMATION OR SERVICES PURCHASED OR OBTAINED OR MESSAGES RECEIVED FOR TRANSACTIONS ENTERED INTO THROUGH THE SITE; (3) UNAUTHORIZED ACCESS TO OR ALTERATION OF YOUR TRANSMISSIONS OR DATA; (4) STATEMENTS OR CONDUCT OF ANY THIRD PARTY ON THE SITE; OR (5) ANY OTHER MATTER RELATED TO THE SITE, WHETHER BASED ON WARRANTY, COPYRIGHT, CONTRACT, TORT (INCLUDING NEGLIGENCE), PRODUCT LIABILITY OR ANY OTHER LEGAL THEORY, EVEN IF SUCH PROTECTED ENTITY HAS BEEN SPECIFICALLY ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 IF YOU ARE DISSATISFIED WITH THIS SITE, OR ANY MATERIALS OR SERVICES ON THIS SITE, OR WITH ANY OF THE TERMS, YOUR SOLE AND EXCLUSIVE REMEDY IS TO DISCONTINUE USING THE SITE.

 The Site may provide a link or connect you directly to a password-protected third-party website designed specifically to provide investors with certain information (the “Restricted Website”).
 Your use of the Restricted Website is governed by these Terms.
 The information contained in the Restricted Website is confidential and is subject to the confidentiality provisions contained in the relevant partnership agreements of private investments funds managed by Bessemer Venture Partners (such funds, the “Bessemer Funds”).
 As a limited partner of one or more of the Bessemer Funds, or a representative of such a limited partner, you are subject to those confidentiality provisions.
 By use of the Restricted Website you agree that the information relating to Bessemer Funds in which you are not a limited partner is subject to the same confidentiality restrictions that apply to you as a limited partner in any of the Bessemer Funds.
 The information contained in the website may not be reproduced or redistributed in any manner unless expressly permitted by the partnership agreement of the applicable Bessemer Fund or as otherwise agreed to by Bessemer Venture Partners.
 You are responsible for all activity occurring when the Restricted Website is accessed through your account, whether authorized by you or not.
 Therefore, be sure to protect the confidentiality of your account password.
 We are not liable for any loss or damage arising from your failure to protect your password or account information.
 The information contained in the Restricted Website may include material non-public information regarding the Bessemer Funds and their underlying portfolio companies.
 It is a violation of U.S. securities laws for a person in possession of material non-public information concerning an issuer to purchase or sell securities of such issuer or to communicate such information to another person under circumstances in which it is reasonably foreseeable that such person is likely to purchase or sell securities.